rsquires1988/rsquires1988.github.io/content/pelican-pages.md

 4. In your pelicanconf.py file, located in `workspaces/<gh-username>.github.io/`, make sure the following variables are set, in addition to the ones set automatically by the `pelican-autoconfig` command you ran in Step 2.
 Careful: here there be gotchas.

         :::python
-        SITEURL = 'https://your.url.com'    # either your-username.github.io or a custom domain
+        SITEURL = 'https://your.url.com' # either <your-username>.github.io or your custom domain
         PATH = 'content'
         OUTPUT_PATH = 'output'
         DELETE_OUTPUT_DIRECTORY = True   # possibly unnecessary, but I used it

     - If you're using a custom URL, [follow this section of the docs'](https://docs.getpelican.com/en/latest/tips.html#copy-static-files-to-the-root-of-your-site) instructions.
 The CNAME file should be created in `content/extras/`, and should contain your custom URL, sans http(s)://.
 Then, add the following to pelicanconf.py: